-- a) As a trademark or special brand of merchandise - b) When used in combination with any other emblem or name, except in accordance with RI's sponsorship, partnership, cooperative relationship and other third party relationship policies and under the provisions of RI's licensing system and RI's member benefit program - c) On business stationery or business cards of individual Rotarians - d) When used for any commercial purposes
+- 1. As a trademark or special brand of merchandise - 2.
+When used in combination with any other emblem or name, except in accordance with RI's sponsorship, partnership, cooperative relationship and other third party relationship policies and under the provisions of RI's licensing system and RI's member benefit program - 3.
+On business stationery or business cards of individual Rotarians - 4.
+When used for any commercial purposes